meltyourface/blank/posts/Ceremonial-magick/Invoking-Celestial-Quadrants-for-Spiritual-Growth/index.md

 "Ol-pire Galg-tuli od emna-lap vovin Hek-aspi, bagle anetah Othil.
 Ge-rahmad Sonf vin-toli, lusd orocahe saf-pe.
 Solpeth bien od zod-acaie UNUIGLAG, zamran Mada-vau.
 Noncf ze-zodi dareb kil-ton.
 Um-el-pire olora zod ena Olapireta peta."

-Translation: "Great spirits of the celestial quadrants, guardians of the cosmic realms, I invoke thee.
+**Translation**: "Great spirits of the celestial quadrants, guardians of the cosmic realms, I invoke thee.
 Bestow your wisdom and grace upon this sacred space.
 Open the gates of hidden knowledge, and grant me the power to ascend.
 Embrace me with your elemental energies, that I may harmoniously unite.
 Let us journey together, becoming one with the universe."

 4. Light the candle in the East, and recite the following ode: